Skip to content

 Authorization

-1. Policies MUST use camelCase.
+1. Policy class methods MUST use camelCase.
 Example: @can('editPost', $post) (Laravel does it under the hood)

 2. Try to name abilities using default CRUD words.
 One exception: replace show with view.
 A server shows a resource, a user views it.